Identify and get rid of termites snacking on your house

 Signs: If you’ve ever witnessed a swarm, you won’t soon forget it.
 Picture hundreds upon hundreds of termites flying around your home or up out of the ground, wings shedding everywhere, and engaging in the frantic and not-at-all-romantic process of reproduction.

 Termites convert cellulose (wood) into substances they can digest, meaning they search for wood as a food source – bad news for many homeowners in Southern New Hampshire and beyond.
 Of the three species in the US, we deal mainly with the subterranean termite, which forms colonies in the ground.
 Colonies consist of a caste system where soldier, worker, nymph and swarmer (winged termites with the ability to reproduce) have specific jobs that benefit the queen and the colony.
 The workers are responsible for providing food to the queen and soldiers, and thus are the ones who cause all the damage to homes and structures.

-Another surefire way to tell you have termites is the presence of the mud tube pathways that worker termites create so they stay in constant contact with moist soil.
+Another surefire way to tell that you have termites is the presence of the mud tube pathways that worker termites create so they stay in constant contact with moist soil.
 The tubes may lead to a food source just about anywhere.
-Also check along the inside and outside of foundations, extending from the floor to the wood sill plate and up the walls.
-Then give us a call.
+Also, check along the inside and outside of foundations, extending from the floor to the wood sill plate and up the walls.

 ASK 603 PEST

 The average size of a well-established colony has 60,000 to 100,000 workers obsessed with finding a food source to feed the colony.
 We’re up against a well-organized and efficient foe, but don’t worry; we’ve been getting rid of termites for more than 30 years.